Round 1 | Round 2 Cycle A | Round 2 Cycle B | Round 3 Cycle A | Round 3 Cycle B |Round 4 Cycle A

 EgoPo Classic Theater

-EgoPo Classic Theater's (Philadelphia, PA) Artistic Director, Lane Savadove, will conduct an in-depth investigation of the Extended Voice Technique through training workshops with Master Teacher Richard Armstrong and the Roy Harts Institute in order to bring this specialized training back to his theatre and utilize it in the acting ensemble’s on-going creative process.
+EgoPo Classic Theater's (Philadelphia, PA) Artistic Director, Lane Savadove, conducted an in-depth investigation of the Extended Voice Technique through training workshops with Master Teacher Richard Armstrong and the Roy Harts Institute in order to bring this specialized training back to his theatre and utilize it in the acting ensemble’s on-going creative process.

 Actors Theatre of Louisville

-PlayGround's (San Francisco, CA) Artistic Director, James Kleinmann, will examine models of new play and playwright development: specifically, how we support early-career playwrights through meetings with and observation of new play leaders from coast to coast, including the Lark Play Development Center, New Dramatists, Playwrights Horizons, Lincoln Center Theater’s LCT3, National New Play Network, South Coast Repertory and Center Theatre Group.
+PlayGround's (San Francisco, CA) Artistic Director, James Kleinmann, examined models of new play and playwright development: specifically, how we support early-career playwrights through meetings with and observation of new play leaders from coast to coast, including the Lark Play Development Center, New Dramatists, Playwrights Horizons, Lincoln Center Theater’s LCT3, National New Play Network, South Coast Repertory and Center Theatre Group.

 Steppenwolf Theatre Company